-It has been suggested that glass eel migration has a fortnightly periodicity related to tidal currents and stratification of the water column (Ciccotti et al. 1995).
+It has been suggested that glass eel migration into estuarine habitats has a fortnightly periodicity related to tidal currents and stratification of the water column (Ciccotti et al. 1995).
 Additionally, alterations in freshwater flow (timing and magnitude) to bays and estuaries may affect the size, timing, and spatial patterns of upstream migration of glass eels and elvers (Facey and Van Den Avyle 1987).
-YOY eel may use freshwater "signals" to enhance recruitment to local estuaries, thereby influencing year-class strength (Sullivan et al. 2006).
+YOY eel may use freshwater "signals" to enhance recruitment to local estuaries, (Sullivan et al. 2006), or may respond to conspecific cues, such that the presence of glass eels in a particular water body attracts the recruitment of other glass eels to the same location (Schmucker et al. 2016).